Updated for Patch 6.2

 There’s no obvious pick here, it depends on what you prefer. larger burst movement or smaller, but constant?

-- Long Arm of the Law offers a different movement mechanic, though if you drop a lot of Judgments you might like it.
+- Short sprints: Long Arm of the Law offers a different movement mechanic, and if you drop a lot of Judgments (you should) you might like it.
 Esp. if you take the Sanctified Wrath talent, below.
 It offers you a nice speed boost any time you need it.
 As with Pursuit, below, it doesn’t take up a key slot.

 Tier 2 Talents, level 30:

-Pick whichever suits the encounter best as none of them should ever really impact your tanking.
+Pick whichever suits the encounter best as none of them should ever really impact your tanking, except where you stun a hard-hitting add.
 None of these work on bosses, all can be handy against trash.

-- Repentance is a single target CC that lasts longer than Fist of Justice and has a longer cooldown.
+- Sleep: Repentance is a single target CC that lasts longer than Fist of Justice and has a longer cooldown.
+Breaks on damage.
 Let someone else sleep/sheep the new adds.

 Tier 3 Talents, level 45: